LafuenteP/finalProjectWeb/README.md

 # 🌍 DoaAí — Donation Management Platform

 **DoaAí** is a complete and functional web platform designed to connect donors with social institutions such as NGOs and churches.
 The system allows users to **schedule donation deliveries**, **browse donation catalogs**, and **manage donations** efficiently and securely.

-This project was developed as part of the **Web Software Development course** at **Federal University of Ceará — Campus Quixadá**.
+This project was developed as part of the **Web Software Development course** at the **Federal University of Ceará — Campus Quixadá**.

 ---